vmyazin/vasilym-sttmc/content/collections/blog/how-cleaning-your-place-creates-a-remarkable-lasting-effect-on-your-day.md

 updated_by: e0192008-e6b3-43ae-857d-4901cef1ed43
 updated_at: 1660773089
 published: true
+seotamic_title: title
+seotamic_title_prepend: true
+seotamic_title_append: true
+seotamic_meta_description: custom
+seotamic_custom_meta_description: 'In a messy environment your thoughts tend to get stuck in the clogged pipes of your unfocused mind.
+In a clean environment clear thoughts start gathering: pointed, potent and unrestrained.'
+seotamic_open_graph_title: title
+seotamic_open_graph_description: custom
+seotamic_custom_open_graph_description: 'In a messy environment your thoughts tend to get stuck in the clogged pipes of your unfocused mind.
+In a clean environment clear thoughts start gathering: pointed, potent and unrestrained.'
+seotamic_twitter_title: title
+seotamic_twitter_description: custom
+seotamic_custom_twitter_description: 'In a messy environment your thoughts tend to get stuck in the clogged pipes of your unfocused mind.
+In a clean environment clear thoughts start gathering: pointed, potent and unrestrained.'
 ---
 **I’ve seen some nasty looking dwellings in my day.
 And I mean so messy and disorganized that it made wonder whether the person living there was depressed or distressed.
 More often than not, it’s a simple act of neglect whose effect rapidly accumulates over time.
 At that stage it seems futile to do anything about it and their brain just accepts it as a norm.**